THE TRAVELLING HISTORIAN -- THE 'LITTLE CORPORAL' COMES HOME

 photo by G. Wilson

-On December 15, 1840 Napoleon's body arrived in Paris where millions of people greeted its arrival, shouting over and over againl, "Vive mon grand Napoleon."
-In a "gorgeous funeral car drawn by sixteen black horses followed by the imperial eages veiled in crepe", his coffin passed beneath the 164 foot Arc de Triomphe which he had commissioned and never saw completed but he was the first national figure to be honoured under its shadow for his coffin passed beneath the arch which was constructed to commemorate the glory of the Grande Armee.
+On December 15, 1840 Napoleon's body arrived in Paris.
+It was estimated that a million people greeted its arrival, shouting over and over again, "Vive mon grand Napoleon."
+In a "gorgeous funeral car drawn by sixteen black horses followed by the imperial eagles veiled in crepe," his coffin passed beneath the 164 foot Arc de Triomphe.
+Like the fabled Pharaohs of Egypt, Napoleon intended to leave great monuments.
+He dreamt of a grand and glorious capital for France.
+The Paris he planned was to be monumental in scope and full of triumphal arches.
+The most magnificent, the Arc de Triomphe, which he commissioned in 1806, was to commemorate the glory of his Grand Armee.
+Completed in 1836, he never saw it finished, but Napoleon was the first national figure to be honoured by passing beneath it.

 Arc de Triomphe Crowns the Champs-Elysees